Commute Challenge 2018 happened in September 2018 with videos being posted at tinyurl.com/commutechallenge2018.

-I’m working in London for a few weeks so I’m doing a mini commute challenge.
+I was working in London for a few weeks so I did a mini commute challenge.
 Normally I take the tube but May 1st I unicycled and got some beautiful video once I arrived, available here, linked on twitter here.

 For a radio interview discussing Commute Challenge 2017 go here.

 A brief blog post about commute challenge is on the Bike All Over blog, here.

 And, a brief video summary of the commute challenge is below.

 I’m lucky enough to live just 2 km (1.25 miles) away from the place where I work.
 Because of this – and because I dislike driving – I tend to commute in a variety of non-car ways.
 A few months into my new job I noticed that I tended to use about six different commute methods on a regular basis: walking, running, cycling, unicycling, inline skating, and taking a bus.
 Having that many commute methods got me thinking: how many commute methods could I come up with?
 Could I commute to work using a different method every work day for a month?